daniel89mk/School_District_Analysis/README.md

 As you can see the screenshot above, the original per school summary data frame, passing math percentage was 66.9%, passing reading percentage was 69.7%, and the overall passing percentage was 65.1%.
 (The original school summary had all graders including 9th graders that had no grades.)

+Summary: Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 ![per_school_summary_df_changed](./Resources/per_school_summary_df_changed.png)
 We replaced the Thomas High School graders' numbers to only 10th to 12th graders at Thomas High School.
 So, the new grader group which became our numerator in the percentage calculation and our passing math, reading, and overall percentages went up!